SmartLink vs. Single Offers - which one is the best?

 3 - It is safer

 Smartlink is active 24 hours a day, all days of the year.
-Which means that it is safe, it never runs out of offers.
+This means that it is safe, it never runs out of offers.
 As you know or even already experienced, it may happen that an offer simply pauses or have an issue that will impact the performance and you simply lose money.
 This will not happen with the Smartlink.
 If the top offer inside the SmartLink pauses there is always the second-best one to reduce the loss.

 When it's more advantageous to run single offers